 From the offset Carole & Tuesday, despite its shortcomings as a music drama, was based around the two leads coming together and making a name for themselves in the music industry.
 But after the talent show, the narrative begins to shed more of a light on their backgrounds: Carole’s friends who are refugees and, more importantly, Tuesday’s family ties to politics.
 This is where the story transitions from the tale of two women chasing their passions in an age of AI-produced music to an allegory of current-day American politics that takes itself seriously.
 Politics in an anime is not an inherent issue and make no mistake, Carole & Tuesday wanted to be a socially conscious series from the beginning.
 But the sudden change in plot and focus causes most of the key events that occur to feel forced and inorganic, not to mention even more predictable than before.
 The execution is clumsy at best and incompetent at worst; it imitates the United States’ immigration policy yet holds a childlike perception of the debate that would only lead to more dissention.
 The show portrays it as simply a societal bad mood without any further nuance to the discussion, to where the audience is never told why Earth has refugees coming to Mars in the first place.
 The story becomes so concerned with being a social commentary on the world today that it does not bother to justify the political actions that happen within the story.

 And regardless of how much the story has shifted, the anime continues to revolve around Carole and Tuesday.
 The two musicians who at first strived to be a success in the music scene have had their journey side-tracked by the overt political agenda that, coincidentally, renders their previous journey obsolete.
 The AI-produced music that initially acted as a commentary on how pop music panders to the trends of today instead of creating something “meaningful” is tossed aside.
 The sub-plots unresolved from the talent show remains unresolved.
-Instead the series takes the overly-idealistic route that coming together and singing an inspirational song has the power can change the world, with music’s power lying in the ability to make one's own voice heard.
+Instead the series takes the overly-idealistic route that coming together and singing an inspirational song has the power to change the world, with music’s power lying in the ability to make one's own voice heard.
 Only a vague solution to the real-world crisis the show intended to reflect.
 There’s an air of cynicism to the series that feels crafted out of naivete, which is certainly odd when Shinichiro Watanabe’s name is at the helm of the project.
 For an esteemed director as himself, it feels as if he was phoning it in here, not overly concerned with how the show ended up looking.
+Obviously, external factors like scheduling and budget play a larger part than ever trying to gauge effort from a director, but comparing Carole & Tuesday to his previous work (Cowboy Bebop, Samurai Champloo, Space Dandy, etc.) should highlight how underwhelming this most recent project is.

 Carole & Tuesday was ultimately a tale in two parts: the first enamoured in the original journey of its two protagonists, their pursuit of passion acting as a love letter to the art of music.
 While meandering in parts and feeling a tad bloated, it’s hard to deny the show had a genuine love of the craft on display.
 But its second half was burdened with misguided ambition, aiming to encompass every angle of drama the series holds without regard for their impact on the writing as a whole.
 Unwilling to commit on its initial story and core values, we can only imagine what could have been a true moment of bliss.